matt6gsr/kaboodle_technical_test/README.md

 I would further test the components and I would implement a `Search` on the homepage if this was a live project.

-Please use `test:ui` to run test suite
+Please use `npm run test:ui` to run test suite